MatthijsBrem/wheelchair-design-platform/README.md

 Motivation of choice: we use the beat and speed of the music that is playing to adjust the lights to the beat.
 example:
 https://m.banggood.com/RobotDyn-Microphone-Sound-Measure-Module-Voice-Sensor-Board-with-Digital-and-Analog-p-1243618.html?utm_campaign=NaturalNerd_1243618&utm_content=2635&p=3M010288024812017024

+## Actuators

+* LEDs :

+Properties and behaviour: an LED lights up once a current is sent through the diode.
+LEDs are suitable for flashing and are available in RGB, but effectively every colour can be made.
+LEDs can also easily be dimmed by lowering the current or by pulse width modulation.

+Motivation for choice: We want to create a wheelchair that is nice to use on a dance floor.
+The LEDs can be used to trigger communication/interaction with others on the dancefloor.
+Furthermore, the LEDs can light up in a pattern that is linked to the rhythm of the music, and by doing so, making the wheelchair the centrepiece of the dancefloor.

+Ideally, the lights of the club would change accordingly to the music remixes of the wheelchair user, in order to prototype this LED lights can be used.
+10 LED lights could be used: 2/3  lights can be used for the stroboscopic effect and the other ones should be RGB lights and UV LED lights

+* Rotary Servo Motor:

+Properties and behaviour:  A rotary servo motor is a motor that transforms current into a rotational motion.
+Servo motors can keep track of the acceleration, velocity and angular position.
+A sensor in the motor is used to send feedback on the position/velocity/acceleration.
+Electromagnetic induction is used to let the motor rotate.

+Motivation for choice: The servo motor can be integrated in order to give a hand to the person in the wheelchair in the moment of dancing in executing more difficult moves such as a spin or similar.
+When the orientation sensor will detect a change in direction the servo motor will activate in order to help in the action of spinning.
+In order to avoid misunderstanding and involuntary actions, the servomotor will activate only once a determined pattern of movements is detected (i.g. the signal for activation could be “turn to the left, turn to the right, turn to the left”)

+* Speaker:

+Properties and behaviour: A Speaker is a electroacoustic transducer which converts an electrical audio signal into a corresponding sound.
+The speaker that will be used is a dynamic speaker.
+Dynamic speakers work when an alternating current electrical audio signal is applied to a coil of wire suspended in a circular gap between the poles of a permanent magnet.
+The rapid movement back and forth of the coil causes the movement of a diaphragm attached to the coil, this creates sound waves.

+Motivation for choice: The selection of the speaker as an actuator for the project is based on the main objective of the project: Making the movements and interaction with the surroundings of the wheelchair expressed in music variation in tone/pitch/insertion of sounds/speed of the music.
+The speaker will, therefore, allow releasing the remixed tones based on the data collected.

 # A Noisy wheelchair